Core & Main (NYSE:CNM) & Greenlane (NASDAQ:GNLN) Head to Head Survey

-Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their earnings, analyst recommendations, valuation, risk, dividends, institutional ownership and profitability.
+Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM) are both consumer staples companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their institutional ownership, profitability, dividends, earnings, analyst recommendations, valuation and risk.

-7.9% of Greenlane shares are owned by institutional investors.
-83.6% of Greenlane shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This is a summary of recent ratings for Core & Main and Greenlane, as provided by MarketBeat.com.
+This is a summary of recent recommendations for Greenlane and Core & Main, as provided by MarketBeat.

 |Sell Ratings